Visual Arts

 Visual Arts in the Houses

-The OFA works directly with Harvard’s historic and vibrant Houses to provide robust and exciting visual arts workshops and courses for your students.
-Our goal is to help provide a safe space for students to decompress from their rigorous studies, to foster a sense of creative community, learn new techniques and skills and promote creative thinking students can apply to their lives and future careers.
+The OFA works directly with Harvard’s historic and vibrant Houses to provide support and guidance to help provide a safe space for students to decompress from their rigorous studies, to foster a sense of creative community, learn new techniques and skills and promote creative thinking that students can apply to their lives and future careers.

-Find out more about funding for Houses, and specifically the OFA Faculty Deans Arts Fund, and OFA House Arts Fund for Students.
+Find out more about funding for Houses, through the OFA Arts in Houses Grant available in 2025-26.
 For more information, please contact Stephanie Troisi, Student Services Coordinator.

 students at the potters wheel